 Jet Li's Fearless

 One aspect of this film that makes it part of cinema history is it is reportedly the last martial arts film by the great Jet Li.
-Now in his mid forties he is looking to leave these action films behind and move into other genres.
+Now in his mid-forties, he is looking to leave these action films behind and move into other genres.
 Since he is not only a master of martial arts but a good actor it is certain that he will be successful in whatever he tries.
 This film represents a departure from other Li films.
-While there is action galore it is more realistic than his previous work.
+While there is action galore, it is more realistic than his previous work.
 The use of wires to enable the actors to perform moves that defy gravity are minimized.
-The action is more organic; more founded in reality than most of the Chinese martial arts films I have seen.
+The action is more organic, more founded in reality than most of the Chinese martial arts films I have seen.
 This only adds to the focus of the film, more about the spiritual journey of a man than his ability to kick butt.
-Director Ronny Yu has finally returned to his roots after crossing the ocean to the States to direct such ‘classics’ as ‘Bride of Chucky’ and ‘Freddie versus Jason’.
+Director Ronny Yu has finally returned to his roots after crossing the ocean to the States to direct such ‘classics’ as ‘Bride of Chucky’ and ‘Freddie versus Jason.’
 Yu presents a look at a legend as a man; complete with doubts and fears common to us all.
 He paces the story in such a fashion that the exposition never becomes tedious.
 The fight scenes are used as punctuation not the focus of the film.
-When the blind girl is helping Huo it reminded me on the scene in Frankenstein between the old blind man and the monster.
-There is such humanity in this that you can not help but to be pulled in emotionally, a very rare thing for a martial arts film.
+When the blind girl is helping Huo, it reminded me of the scene in Frankenstein between the old blind man and the monster.
+There is such humanity in this that you can not help but be pulled in emotionally, a very rare thing for a martial arts film.
 There is also a look at the political climate of the early twentieth century.
-After millennium of holding itself apart from the savages in the west China found itself caught up in a power struggle with the Westerners.
+After a millennium of holding itself apart from the savages in the west, China found itself caught up in a power struggle with the Westerners.
 Huo represented the superiority of China; something the population needed to hold on to their way of life.